liweinan/liweinan.github.io/_posts/2017-05-01-corba-iiop.md

 }
 ```

-Generally speaking, the above `HelloServer` code does three main tasks: Firstly, it activates the servant manager:
+From the above code, we can see the `HelloServer` class generally performs three steps: Firstly, it activates the servant manager:

 ```
 POA rootpoa = POAHelper.narrow(orb.resolve_initial_references("RootPOA"));
 rootpoa.the_POAManager().activate();
 ```

 As the above code shows, the servant manager is in `rootpoa`, and it's retrieved by `ORB` from naming service.
 The name of the `POA` object in naming service is `RootPOA`.
-This is the architecture defined by CORBA standard: there is a naming service for service to be registered and fetched.
-For example, our `HelloImpl`, which extends `HelloPOA` and `org.omg.PortableServer.Servant` is a service that can be registered into the naming service.
-The naming service can be provided by multiple implementations.
+This is the architecture defined by CORBA specification.
+There is a naming service for the servants to be registered and fetched.
+For example, our `HelloImpl` can be registered into the naming service.
+The naming service is provided by naming server.
 In this article, I'll use a tool provided by JDK named `orbd` for this purpose.
+It is a CORBA naming service daemon provided by JDK.

-The second task of above code is to register `HelloImpl` into naming service.
+Secondly, the above code registers `HelloImpl` into naming service.
 The code is shown in below:

 ```
 HelloImpl helloImpl = new HelloImpl();